-Often compared to a pain far worse than that of giving birth, kidney stones are no laughing matter, so knowing natural remedies to combat them can offer great relief and prevention.
-With no one cause for kidney stones, they can affect anyone at any time.
+Often compared to a pain far worse than giving birth, kidney stones are no laughing matter, so knowing natural remedies to combat them can offer great relief and prevention.
+With no single cause for kidney stones, they can affect anyone at any time.
 Typically, kidney stones are the formation of uric acid, calcium, and oxalate into crystals.

 When small, they can easily be passed when we urinate.
-But the larger they become the greater pain they cause, and surgery may be required to remove them.
-Kidney stones can be seen using an X-ray or scan, but pay attention for symptoms such as fowl-smelling urine, chills, fever, vomiting or nausea, and blood in urine for other tell-tale signs.
+But the larger they become, the greater pain they cause, and surgery may be required to remove them.
+Kidney stones can be seen using an X-ray or scan, but pay attention to symptoms such as foul-smelling urine, chills, fever, vomiting or nausea, and blood in the urine for other tell-tale signs.

 If you have kidney stones and want to hold off on surgery, here are some natural remedies.